Werecat: Asia

 In Thailand a tiger that eats many humans may become a weretiger.
 There are also other types of weretigers, such as sorcerers with great powers who can change their form to become animals.
 A weretiger in Thailand known as Suea Saming (เสือสมิง, /th/, lit.
 'Saming tiger') or Saming for short.
 There are numerous legends related to the viciousness of Suea Samings, and many people of the older generations still believe these tales to be true, though members the younger generations may not have heard them.
 Samings are men or women who can transform themselves into tigers or tigresses.
-One famous story about these transforming tigers from the literature of King Chulalongkorn (Rama V) that some uesd to prowl through Chanthaburi province; the locals continue to be very afraid of Samings.
+One famous story about these transforming tigers from the literature of King Chulalongkorn (Rama V) that some used to prowl through Chanthaburi province; the locals continue to be very afraid of Samings.
 They said that in Cambodia there were sorcerers who knew how to make Saming oil, and their students once stole that oil and applied it to their bodies.
 By doing so, there of them were able to transform themselves into Samings.
 One student got lost inside the town of Chanthaburi.
 He was a vicious tiger.
 He roamed around and attacked and killed two people in Pliew village, one person in Pakjun village, and two people in the Seesen forestland.
 In total, five people were killed by this Saming.
 Their teacher followed them and told the villagers that his three students had applied the Saming oil to their bodies and were transformed into tigers.
 The parents of the young men wanted to get their sons back, so they came with the teacher and searched for them everywhere.
 The parents told villagers that if they met one of these tigers, they should hit him with a shoulder pole or cover his footprints with coconut shells.
 This would make that tiger transform back into a human, but only if the tiger had not eaten anyone yet; if it had eaten a man, this method would not bring it back to human form.
 The details of the Saming in each region are different, but they share a common feature; a Saming is a tiger or tigress that is capable of transforming itself into a person for the purpose of deceiving people and then catching them and eating them.